On January 21, 2012 I suddenly became ill, and every single day since then. I still do not have adequate treatment.

 Overloaded nervous system.
 One idea floating around the medical community is that consistent stress on the nervous system could cause it to "max out" and become overly sensitive to stimuli, causing pain, fatigue, and a general sense of malaise.
 This is almost impossible for science to narrow down and study, so this will likely remain as merely an idea for a long time.

-From what I know about my body, some of the things that could have caused my nervous system to overload is: excessive computer use for 15 years, eye strain from exophoria, pinched sinus nerve, chronic dehydration, Epstein Barr virus (I had mono in 2001), tick-born disease (I had several ticks when living in New England, and a tick scare a month before symptoms started), and untreated asthma.
+From what I know about my body, some of the things that could have caused my nervous system to overload is: excessive computer use for 15 years, eye strain from exophoria, pinched sinus nerve, chronic dehydration, Epstein Barr virus (I had mono in 2001), tick-born disease (I had several ticks when living in New England, and a tick scare a month before symptoms started), untreated asthma, and chronic whiplash (I had an accident the year before).
 I don't know what precisely could have overloaded my nervous system, but I tend to believe confluence of all my symptoms could be caused by an overloaded nervous system.

 Pinched sinus nerve, otherwise known as intranasal contact point headaches and Sluder's neuralgia.
 In May of 2015 I started to do breathing exercises to try to stimulate the vagus nerve based on the idea that vagus nerve stimulation was helpful.
 I had a horrible time getting enough air with these exercises, and each one triggered a migraine, and massively raised my trigger sensitivity for 2 weeks.
 I was suffering.
 While laying there curled in a ball suffering one day, I realized that every breath I took was causing a fluctuation of my pain, and it seemed to be coming from the back of my left sinus.
 I pinched my nose shut and breathed through my mouth and after 20 minutes I was finally pain free.